skydoves/landscapist/README.md

 <img src="https://user-images.githubusercontent.com/24237865/94174882-d6e1db00-fed0-11ea-86ec-671b5039b1b9.gif" align="right" width="32%"/>

-### Composable loading, success, failure
+### Custom Composables
+You can build compose with your own composable functions following the three request states.

+- loading: While loading an image, the indicator will be shown up.
-We can create our own composable functions following requesting states.
-Here is an example that shows a progress indicator when loading an image, After complete requesting, the indicator will be gone and a content image will be shown.
-If the request failed (e.g. network error, wrong destination), error text will be shown.
+- success: If succeed to load an image, the indicator will be gone and a content image will be shown.
+- failure: If fail to load an image (e.g. network error, wrong destination), an error placeholder will be shown up instead.

 ```kotlin
 CoilImage(
   imageModel = poster.poster,